Tiomuch-Legend/EcoEat-Application/README.md

 🛠️ Technologies Used

-Backend: Python with AI-based image recognition.
+Backend: Python .

 Frontend: React Native (Expo) for cross-platform compatibility.

-AI Model: GPT-4o for food recognition and recipe generation.
+AI Model: LLAMA 3 for products recognising and DeepSeek for recipe generation
 Validation: Pydantic for structured AI responses.

-Database: Firebase for real-time storage and authentication.
+Server creation: FastAPI
 📖 How It Works

 Upload or scan an image of available ingredients.

-AI detects the items and generates a list.
+AI detects the items and generates a list based on products from photo and user entered restrictions.

 Recipe suggestions are created based on those ingredients.

-Users can modify recipes according to dietary needs.

 Enjoy cooking with less food waste!